byu-cs460/byu-cs460/contrib/github-repo-mirror/README.md

 document as "CLASS\_REPO\_PATH" and "PRIVATE\_REPO\_NAME", respectively.
 Additionally, "USERNAME" refers to your GitHub username.

-These instructions have first you create your mirrored repository _on a CS lab machine_ and optionally create clones of that repository on other machines (e.g., a laptop).
+These instructions have you first create your mirrored repository on your primary development system and then optionally create clones of that repository on other systems.

+# Preparation

+Log on to your primary development system, either directly or remotely via SSH.

 # Register an SSH Key for Use with GitHub

 These steps are necessary for you to use SSH to fetch and push your updates from and to GitHub.
-They should be performed on the machine on which you will be doing your work.
-If you already have an SSH key registered with GitHub from the machine on which you will be doing your work, then you do not need to do this again.
+They should be performed on the primary development system -- and later on any other systems on which you create clones.

+If you already have an SSH key registered with GitHub on your system, then you do not need to do this again.

- 1. Find out if you already have an SSH key to use by running the following:
+ 1. Find out if you already have an SSH key to use by running the `ls` command as follows:

+    (The command is everything following the prompt `$` on the first line.)

     ```bash
     $ ls -ltra ~/.ssh/id_*